 - It doesn’t hurt the pocket a lot since the considered amount required by the government is split into all the taxpayers based on their income level.

 The disadvantages are as follows:

 - It unnecessarily creates an additional burden for the taxpayers who have to pay extra tax apart from their regular income tax.

-- Since it is a mandatory aspect of the government every taxpayer is bound to shell the amount even if he/she is not benefited by it or the scheme for which it has been raised.
+- Since it is a mandatory aspect of government, every taxpayer is bound to shell the amount even if he/she is not benefited by it or the scheme for which it has been raised.

-Surtax has both advantages and disadvantages considering the level of income and the usage for which it is being raised.
-Such tax which is raised for better amenities or medicare can be considered a boon for the citizen since all are liable to gain benefits out of it.
+Surtax has both advantages and disadvantages considering the level of income and usage for which it is being raised.
+Such tax, which is raised for better amenities or medicare, can be considered a boon for the citizen since all are liable to gain benefits out of it.

-This has been a guide to Surtax and its meaning.
-Here we discuss examples, effects, and rate of surtax along with advantages and disadvantages.
+This article has been a guide to Surtax and its meaning.
+Here we discuss examples, effects, and rate of Surtax along with advantages and disadvantages.
 You may learn more about financing from the following articles –